Varieties of Pumpkins and Jack O'Lanterns

 Endless Varieties of Pumpkins

 Everyone loves pumpkins.
-With literally hundreds of varieties of pumpkins to choose from, there’s a favorite pumpkin or two for us all.
+With literally hundreds of varieties of pumpkins to choose from, there’s a favorite pumpkin variety or two for us all.
 We are blessed with lots of varieties, because pumpkins, members of the Cucurbita family, are notorious cross breeders.
 They readily cross breed with some varieties of squash, too.
-And, the little miniature pumpkins, which are actually gourds, show crossbreeding characteristics bringing us a plethora of interesting colors shapes, and sizes.
+And, the cute little miniature varieties, which are actually gourds, show crossbreeding characteristics bringing us a plethora of interesting colors shapes, and sizes.
 While gardeners are fortunate to have all of these varieties to choose from and grow in the pumpkin patch finding pumpkin seeds for the variety you choose may or may not be a challenge.
 For uncommon varieties of pumpkins, we suggest you do an online search.
 Find pumpkin seeds.

 Did you Know?
 A pumpkin is a pumpkin until it is carved.
 Then, it is a Jack O’Lantern.
 See more on Pumpkin Carving